yannart/gaelyk-validation-plugin/README.md

 It uses JSR303 validation annotations to annotate a Bean and Hibernate Validator to perform the server side validation.
 It uses JQuery Validation to do the client side validation.
 The validation rules are defined in the client side with a generated JSON.

+The library JSR303ClientValidationLibrary is used to perform the genaration of JSON contraint rules from the annotated bean.
+The project source is available at https://github.com/yannart/JSR303ClientValidationLibrary

 First, validation is performed on client side, if all is OK, the validation is done on the server side.
 If there are any validation problems in the server side that haven't beed detected on the client side, a list of error messages can be shown.

-For now the annotations supported are: @Size, @Min, @Max, @NotNull (check the com.yannart.validation.JSR303ToJson class in the "src" folder)
+For now the annotations supported are: @Size, @Min, @Max, @NotNull

 The annotated fields of the POGO are used to generate the rules used by JQuery Validation plugin for client side validation.

+It is possible to cache the generated JSON to avoid its multiple generation.
+It is also possible to indicate that some fields even if validated on the server side must be ignored on client side.

 The current implementation of JSR303 is Hibernate Validator.

 The client side validation is performed with JQuery Validation plugin: http://bassistance.de/jquery-plugins/jquery-plugin-validation/

 Example
 -------